Thilakraj1998/Project-List/Helmet Detection/README.md

 * Develop Python Implementation of Helmet Detection
 * Implementation should have the ability to infer Image files, video files, and video streams(webcams).
 * Implementation should be easy to integrate with restful API frameworks.

+### Usage

+* Create a separate ipynb file required for model prediction/usage of module.
+* Create a function which handle all the data preprocessing and engineering which is required to make prediction.

+### Submission

+* Training Code file(.ipynb)
+* Usage Code file(.ipynb)
+* Saved Model file(.h5/.pickle)